allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 (lldb)
 ```

-Then, miracle happened — mitmproxy showed a request for
+Then, a miracle happened — mitmproxy showed a request for
 `/geo_manifest/dynamic/config` followed by a nice bunch of successful tile
 requests.

 I was so close, yet so far from the fix.
-That was a one-time device state fix,
+This was a one-time device state fix,
-a symptomatic treatment, not a fix to the root of the problem.
-But I tried to
+a symptomatic treatment, not a fix to the root cause of the problem.
+But I
-do it at least to see if the whole investigation was not totally wrong.
+tried to do it at least to see if the whole investigation was not totally wrong.

 Later, using another affected device and just to play around, I ran the test
 app with the following code: